Lan Yu (film): Plot

-In late 1980s, Lan Yu (Liu Ye), a poor architecture student from northern China, desperately needs money.
+In late 1980s, Lan Yu (Liu Ye), a poor architecture student from northeast China, desperately needs money.
 He meets an acquaintance, Li Zheng (Li Huatong), who persuades Lan engage in prostitution.
 Naively, Lan agreed.
 He is introduced by Li to a successful businessman, Chen Handong (Hu Jun).
 (Li is also Chen Handong's lieutenant and one of the few people knowing of his sexual inclination.)
 Lan Yu is evidently smitten for he left with the older man rather than the man he was to meet.
 The night they spent together was not only a sexual, but also an emotional awakening, for the boy.
 While Lan Yu immediately fell in love with Chen Handong, the older man, who was very closeted, wanted no emotional relationship, only sex.
 He tried his best to avoid any attachment whatsoever with the youth, instead he showered Lan Yu with money and expensive gifts.
 His efforts to turn Lan Yu's love for him into a dependent, loveless relationship failed until Lan Yu discovered Chen in the middle of the seduction of a young college athlete.
 Crushed, Lan Yu left Chen's apartment.
 They would not meet again until 4 June 1989, when Chen went looking for Lan Yu, fearing for the youth's safety amid the army's Tiananmen Square crackdown.
 Finding Lan Yu dishevelled and distraught, the incident reunited the two and opened a new chapter in their relationship.